 Me – “I have to… go… over there and…” I pointed at nothing in particular and sprint-walked all the way around to the other side of the ground.
 And I’m not known for my sprint-walking.

-I spent the rest of the match keeping the entire oval, between me and the Tamworth-Certifiable-Sisters.
+I spent the rest of the match keeping the entire oval, between me and the Tamworth-certifiable-sisters.
 If they moved anywhere, I moved in the opposite direction.
 It was like a big game of chasings.
 Luckily they had no more stamina than I did.

-At the end of the match, they at least had the civility to stand quietly while the coach addressed the team.
+At the end of the match, they at least had the civility to stand quietly while the coach addressed the kids in team.
 All the time giving me the old stink-eye and adding to my puzzlement.

 Angry Sister 1 – “You’re no better than us you bald, fat, inconsiderate, annoying, snob.
 You’ve ruined our day.”